My favourite software and hardware tools

 - Google Docs (Google Drive) [FREE] – I use Google Doc spreadsheets extensively to manage elements of my project, e.g. to track productivity.

-- MozyHome – I use Mozy to back up all my important files twice a day.
-It kicks in automatically, whenever the PC is idle for a specified amount of time (e.g. 15 min.).
-Having spent years collecting data and writing, the last thing I would need is to have a hard drive failure or a break-in or a fire and lose everything I toiled over for so long… You can’t be careful enough…
+- MozyHome – I use Mozy to back up all my important files.
+Having spent years collecting data and writing, the last thing I would need is to have a hard drive failure or a break-in or a fire and lose everything I toiled over for so long… You can’t be careful enough… It is supposed to kick in automatically, whenever the PC is idle for a specified amount of time (e.g. 15 min.), though this feature doesn’t always work.
+I would like to replace it with something better, but unfortunately it would be a too time-consuming a process right now.
+Maybe after I’d finished the PhD…

 - Repeat Timer [FREE] – simple Pomodoro timer for the iPod Touch.